Flashing Swords!: Summary

 The Flashing Swords! series originally provided a cross-section of the heroic fantasy of the 1970s-early 1980s.
-The initial two volumes included stories by the eight founding members of SAGA, with the third and fourth also including pieces by newer members as membership was extended to other fantasy authors; the fifth volume was devoted entirely to newer members.
+The initial two volumes included stories by the eight founding members of SAGA, with the third and fourth also including pieces by newer members as membership was extended to other fantasy authors; the fifth volume was devoted entirely to the works of authors who were not (or not yet) members.
 Carter and SAGA also sponsored The Gandalf Award from 1974-1981.
 With the collapse of Carter’s health in the 1980s the anthology series, the Gandalf award, and SAGA itself all went into abeyance.

 In the 2020s a revival of the series edited by Carter's literary executor Robert M. Price was projected, to feature contemporary fantasy writers; some older pieces by Carter were also included.
 The first volume, Lin Carter's Flashing Swords! #6 was issued (briefly) by Pulp Hero Press in July, 2020.
 Due to an introduction found objectionable by some of the authors whose works were included, the publisher delisted the book a few days after publication.
 A second edition of the volume, retaining just three of its twelve stories and adding seven more, was eventually issued by Timaios Press in January, 2021.
 Subsequent volumes of the revived series were issued by different publishers.